MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 Recording a call is great for training or record-keeping purposes.
 Cloud-based recordings are automatically uploaded to Microsoft Stream.
 When the recording finishes uploading, all call participants can view the Stream link via the Teams chat.

 Please read about the [layout](https://github.com/MicrosoftDocs/dynamics-365-mixed-reality-pr/blob/RAHL-4-1/mr-docs/remote-assist/record-calls-hololens.md#cloud-based-recording-layout) of this type of call before deciding whether to record using this method.
-You may also consider [alternative methods for recording](https://github.com/MicrosoftDocs/dynamics-365-mixed-reality-pr/blob/RAHL-4-1/mr-docs/remote-assist/record-calls-hololens.md#alternative-methods-for-recording).
+You may also consider [alternatives to cloud-based recordings](https://github.com/MicrosoftDocs/dynamics-365-mixed-reality-pr/blob/RAHL-4-1/mr-docs/remote-assist/record-calls-hololens.md#alternatives-to-cloud-based-recording).

 ## Overview of cloud-based recording